-Canaan is the name of the fourth son of Ham, the youngest son of Noah (Genesis 9:18).
-Canaan becomes the recipient of a curious curse that makes him the perpetual servant of his two uncles Japheth and Shem.
-After having survived the flood and their 230 days stay in the ark (40 days of rain, 150 days of floating, 40 days of drying) Noah plants a vineyard, makes wine and gets drunk and lays naked in his tent.
-Then not Canaan but Ham, the father of Canaan, sees Noah naked and quips about it to Shem and Japheth.
-The two older brothers walk into their father's tent backwards and cover Noah without looking at him.
+Canaan became the recipient of a curious curse that made him the perpetual servant of his two uncles Japheth and Shem.
+After having survived the flood and their 230 days stay in the Ark (40 days of rain, 150 days of floating, 40 days of drying) Noah planted a vineyard (a common symbol of general human culture), made wine and got drunk, and lay puris naturalibus in his tent.
+Then not Canaan but Ham, the father of Canaan, saw Noah naked and quipped about it to Shem and Japheth.
+The two older brothers walked into their father's tent backwards and covered Noah without looking at him.

-When Noah awakes he learns what Ham has done but then lashes out at Canaan, Ham's fourth son.
-He says that Japheth should become large but live in the tents of Shem, but Canaan should be the servant of all of them.
-Why Noah gets so upset with Canaan instead of Ham is unknown but later Canaan would give his name to the much coveted country of Canaan and the people who live there.
-The original Canaanites (an ethically diverse group of people) are displaced by Israel (Deuteronomy 7:1).
+When Noah awoke he learned what Ham had done but then lashed out at Canaan, Ham's fourth son.
+He decreed that Japheth should become large but live in the tents of Shem, but Canaan should be the servant of all of them.
+Why Noah became so upset with Canaan instead of Ham is not told.

-Canaan's brothers are Cush (the Biblical name for Ethiopia), Mizraim (the Biblical name for Egypt) and Put.
+Canaan's brothers were Cush (the Biblical name for Ethiopia), Mizraim (the Biblical name for Egypt) and Put.
 Canaan's eleven sons as listed in 1 Chronicles 1:13 are also all known nations, among whom Sidon, Heth, Jebusites (who owned Jerusalem — Joshua 10:1, 2 Samuel 5:6 ), Amorites, Hivites.

-In the Greek New Testament the name Canaan is spelled Χανααν and Canaanite is spelled Χαναναιος.
-Both Matthew and Mark make mention of a Simon the Canaanite (Κανανιτης; Matthew 10:4, Mark 3:18), but that epithet probably has nothing to do with the country Canaan.
-See our article on the name Simon for more details.
+In the Greek New Testament the name Canaan is spelled Χανααν (Acts 7:11 and 13:19) and Canaanite (female) is spelled Χαναναια (Matthew 15:22).
+The masculine form Χαναναιος does not occur in the New Testament but both Matthew and Mark make mention of a Simon the Kanaanite (Κανανιτης; Matthew 10:4, Mark 3:18).
+That epithet, however, has probably nothing to do with the country Canaan — see our article on the name Kanaanite for more details.

 The name Canaan may have been original — meaning "land of purple," says HAW Theological Wordbook of the Old Testament, which relates it to Phoenicia, also meaning purple — and turned proverbial, but it may also have been taken from the Hebrew verb כנע (kana) and projected back upon this person.
-Either way, the name Canaan surely has to do with the Hebrew verb כנע (kana) meaning be humbled:
+Either way, in the Biblical contexts, the name Canaan surely has to do with the Hebrew verb כנע (kana) meaning to be brought into synchronicity:

-The Old Testament's passion for reaching the "land of Canaan" may have a very clear connotation of reaching a blissful state of humility (also see Isaiah 57:15 and Matthew 18:4).
+The Old Testament's passion for reaching the "land of Canaan" may have a very clear connotation of reaching the blissful situation of international synchronicity.